2 Assessment for family and friend carers

 A member of their staff will contact you after they have received your form.

-- has not been assessed
+- has not had their needs assessed

 - is not receiving services from the County Council.